Melbourne City FC Youth

 Melbourne City Football Club Youth is the youth system of Melbourne City Football Club based in Cranbourne East, Melbourne.
-The youth team plays in the NPL Victoria 2, the second tier of Victorian football in Australia and the hiatus A-League Youth competition.
-The club also fields under-21s, under-18s, and three other academy teams within the NPL Victoria system.
+The youth teams consist of an under-23s team that competes in senior levels of soccer in Victoria; currently the Victorian Premier League 1, and a development squad of an under-21s team that competes in the under-23 levels of soccer in Victoria.

+Melbourne City Academy was introduced in 2016 and are composed of four academy teams, ranking from under-14s to under-17s teams that compete in the youth National Premier Leagues Victoria leagues.

 History

 Early years (2011–2014)

 The team was founded in 2011 as Melbourne Heart Youth, the season after their senior side Melbourne City (then known as Melbourne Heart FC), made their A-League debut.
 The inaugural manager was John Aloisi before he accepted the role as head manager at the end of the 2011–12 season.
 From 2012 onwards, Joe Palatsides had been the manager.
 The youth team's first match was played in the 2011–12 against local rivals Melbourne Victory in a 2–0 win at John Cain Memorial Park.